 In a town that is renowned for its world-class trail system, the Coastal Trail is Anchorage’s crown jewel.
 It mainly travels along the fault line of the historic 1964 earthquake, meaning a drop-off to the beach below creates incredible visibility of its sensational surroundings.
 It is framed to the east by Anchorage’s greenbelt with the Chugach Mountains looming above; to the north are Fire Island, Mt.
 Susitna/Sleeping Lady and, on a clear day, the distant form of Denali; to the southwest, enjoy views of Cook Inlet, Turnagain Arm, and Alaska’s infamous volcanoes, Mt.
 Redoubt and Mt.
 Spurr.

-Another special feature: the majority of the trail is flat, making it easy to traverse at any age and fitness level.
+Another special feature: the majority of the Coastal Trail is flat, making it easy to traverse at any age and fitness level.
 Hundreds of locals use the trail daily for walking, running, biking and roller-skiing in the summer, and in the winter they ski and fat-tire bike.
 Many use it to commute to the office.
 Yet because of the fresh air, setting, scenery and spread of the trail, the experience still feels peaceful.
 You don’t even have to travel with gear: you can rent bikes and skis in a handful of Anchorage businesses, including some near the start of the trail.

 When you travel the Coastal Trail, keep an eye out for fellow recreationalists, as well as moose and an infrequent bear.
 If your timing is right and your luck is good, you could spot a pod of beluga whales breaching in the nearby water.
 In the air, you’ll see an occasional eagle and the area’s most frequent flyers – impressively giant cargo aircraft that are landing and taking off from Ted Stevens International Airport.
 The airborne reminders of your urban locale and the fact that Anchorage is an air travel crossroads for the world.
 Helpful, frequently appearing signs with maps and mileposts let you know exactly where you are and how far you’ve traveled.